magento/merchdocs/src/shipping/fedex.md

 1. Configure the handling fee options according to your requirements.

-   The handling fee is optional, and is not visible during checkout.
+   The handling fee is optional and is not visible during checkout.
 If you want to include a handling fee, do the following:

    - Set **Calculate Handling Fee**: